MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

 ## Create and apply a Terraform execution plan

-This section explains how to create an *execution plan* and apply that plan to your cloud infrastructure.
-In this demo, the cloud infrastructure is the Azure subscription you logged into with your service principal.
+In this section, you create an *execution plan* and apply it to your cloud infrastructure.

 1. Initialize the Terraform deployment with [terraform init](https://www.terraform.io/docs/commands/init.html).
 This step downloads the Azure modules required to create an Azure resource group.